 - Try turning off the lights, playing soft music, and have a child hold a small fidget or light-up toy while swinging slowly back and forth as they stay cuddled inside.

 - Place a pillow inside of the pod swing and have the child climb inside to provide a cushy, deep pressure input while swinging slowly and rhythmically in a linear fashion.

 - Blowing bubbles for the child to watch while seated in the swing provides a calming feel as the motion of the bubbles will be slow as they descend.

 - Have the child sit in the swing and complete deep breathing or mediation exercises while slowly swinging back and forth.

-A Platform swing (or this version of a platform swing with net base or material platform base) is the most common swing found in therapy settings and provides the opportunity for calming and alerting to get the child’s engine right where it needs to be for a treatment or classroom session.
+A Platform swing (affiliate links) (or this version of a platform swing with net base or material platform base) is the most common swing found in therapy settings and provides the opportunity for calming and alerting to get the child’s engine right where it needs to be for a treatment or classroom session.
 It is highly versatile as it can help a child build upper body strengthening, core strengthening, balance, and motor planning.

 Platform Swing Activities:

 - Use this unstable surface swing to challenge a child’s body positioning to include side-lying, tummy time, tall kneeling, standing, criss-cross sitting, long sitting, and partial kneeling.

 - Have the child lie prone with their head and arms positioned over the edge.
 Then have them walk with the upper extremities around the floor picking up puzzle pieces to place in the puzzle base located in a central location.
 Pieces are picked up one at a time.

 - Place different colored bean bags in a circle on the floor around the swing.
 Call out different colors and have the child rotate themselves while lying prone on the swing and using their hands to walk around on the floor to stop at each color called out.
 Letters and shapes can be used for this activity too.